1. Installation¶

 1.2.
 Docker¶

-A Docker image with an installation is available at Docker Hub, so getting started can be done simply via
+Docker images with an installation is available at

 docker run -it jakobandersen/mod

-It will put you into an empty folder /workDir
+When running a container of a MØD image it will put you into an empty folder /workDir.

 In order to exchange data with the container it may be convient to start the container with a local folder mounted, for example the current folder